stolpa4/pse/README.md

 ### Environment variables ###

 #### PSE_MINSIZE ####
-Minimum size threshold for a filesystem item to be included in the output json.
-By default is equal to `0 bytes`.
+Sets the minimum size threshold for filesystem items to be included in the output JSON.
+By default, is equal to `0 bytes`.

 Accepted formats:
  - `123123 bytes` - size in bytes